-Spring showers also kick off the season with March receiving six and a half inches of rain on average, but April is a little dryer with three and a half while May picks back up with nearly five inches of rain.
+Spring showers also kick off the season with March receiving six and a half inches of rain on average, while April and May are a little dryer with an average of three inches of rain.
 Still, it's not that humid until late May so you won't have to worry about the oppressive heat just yet, making late spring an excellent time to visit.

 Early spring might still require a light jacket, but by mid-April, you should be fine in a long-sleeved t-shirt and jeans, and by May you can break out the shorts, t-shirts, and flip-flops—the end of spring really heats up in Tallahassee.

 On average, Tallahassee's warmest month is July, with temperatures ranging from 73 to 92 degrees, but it's also one of the wettest months with about seven inches of rain on average each year, making the entire area fairly humid on days after it rains.